rswathishree/ETG-Internship-Inventory-Management-System/README.md

 11) Salesteam can visualize the transactions happened (i.e) manipulated from sale.json file.

 ## About Me
-I am Swathi R, a budding Enginner.I am currently Persuiing by Bachelor of Enginnering in Easwari Engineering college.
-I am a fast learner and dedicated Person.
-I am very determined and actively looking up for oppurtunities to learn new things.
+I am Swathi R,highly motivated, goal-driven,creative budding Enginner.
+I am currently Pursuing my Bachelor of Enginnering in Easwari Engineering college.
+I am a fast learner and a dedicated Person.
+I am very determined and actively looking up for opportunities to learn new things.
 Now, I am actively exploring the fields of Artificial Intelligence and Machine Learning.

 ## Contact Links
 LinkedIn: https://www.linkedin.com/in/swathi-r-6760a41a9